AFCON U17: How Ghana Were Eliminated Despite Finishing Level With Algeria

 Coach Prosper Narteh Ogum’s side, who defeated Nigeria to reach the tournament, entered their final group fixture knowing the task ahead.

-Ghana needed to defeat South Africa by at least three goals while hoping Senegal avoided defeat against Algeria.
-The first part almost went perfectly.
+Ghana needed to defeat South Africa by at least three goals while hoping Senegal avoided defeat against Algeria, and the first part almost went perfectly.

 Watch Ghana's 3-1 win vs South Africa, as shared on X:

-Both countries finished with the same number of points, an identical goal difference and the exact number of goals scored.
-Every traditional tiebreaker had been exhausted.
+Both countries finished with the same number of points, an identical goal difference and the exact number of goals scored, with every traditional tiebreaker exhausted.

 Read also